Skip to content

 Call Transfers

-When a caller selects a transfer action:
+When a caller reaches a Transfer node:

 1. Hold music plays for the caller